anshika2698/Real-Time-Air-Quality-Prediction-with-Apache-Kafka/documentation/Preprocessing_methodology_buss_justification.md

 >> Business justification: Air quality depends heavily on recent past values (autocorrelation).
 For example, a sudden spike in CO is usually followed by elevated levels for several hours.
 Capturing these temporal dependencies makes forecasts more reliable, which is vital for early warnings.

-## Scaling of Features (Standardization)

->> Standardized features before model training.

->> Business justification: Different sensors (CO in mg/m³, NOx in ppb, benzene in µg/m³) operate on very different scales.
-Scaling ensures that no pollutant dominates the learning process simply because of unit differences, leading to fairer and more accurate predictions.

 ## Holdout Dataset Strategy

 >> Reserved the last 20% of chronological data as a holdout set for Kafka simulation (not used in training).